 Is Epsom Salt Good for Plants?

-How to Water Plants with Epsom Salts
+How to Use Epsom Salts for Plant Care

-With roses, you can apply a foliar spray of 1 tablespoon per gallon of water for each foot of the shrub’s height.
+With roses, you can apply a foliar spray of 1 tablespoon per gallon of water for each foot (31 cm) of the shrub’s height.
 Apply in spring as leaves appear and then again after flowering.